ppasserini/LSMS/README.md

 A single usage of them for an investigation will only result in showing the current state the Linux system and not changes that might be relevant for the system's security.
 If you want to establish the current state of your system as benign for these scripts, you can provide the `--init` argument.

+Scripts using a `search_` prefix search for indicators of a compromise.
+These can be used for investigation purposes.
+If you want to use them for monitoring purposes, you can provide the `--monitoring` argument to hold a state and only output new findings.

 ## Usage